-The John Volken Academy gives residents the opportunity to overcome alcohol and drug addiction, as well further their education, receive extensive career training and adopt healthy and sober lifestyles.
-The long-term residential substance abuse rehab provides treatment for young men and women aged 19-34, giving them the tools and skills they need for a happy and successful life in sobriety.
+The John Volken Academy offers residents the opportunity to overcome alcohol and drug addiction, as well as further their education, receive extensive career training, and adopt healthy and sober lifestyles.
+The long-term residential substance abuse rehab provides treatment for young men and women aged 19-34, equipping them with the necessary tools and skills for a happy and successful life in sobriety.

 ABOUT JOHN VOLKEN ACADEMY – SEATTLE